hsmint/Discord-bot/README.md

-# Discord-Beomgolae
+# Discord-bbumwhale

-Discord Bot for music and emoctions
+> Discord Bot for music and emoticons
+> Purpose for learning Javascript